Churchill, Manitoba: History

-A variety of nomadic Arctic peoples lived and hunted in this region.
+Various nomadic Arctic peoples lived and hunted in this region.
 The Thule people arrived around the year 1000 from the west, the ancestors of the present-day Inuit.
 The Dene people arrived around the year 500 from farther north.
 Since before the time of European contact, the region around Churchill has been predominantly inhabited by the Chipewyan and Cree peoples.

 Europeans first arrived in the area in 1619 when a Danish expedition led by Jens Munk wintered near where Churchill would later stand.
 Only 3 of 64 expedition members survived the winter and sailed one of the expedition's two ships, the sloop Lamprey, back to Denmark.
 Danish archaeologists in 1964 discovered remains of the abandoned ship, the frigate Unicorn, in the tidal flats some kilometres from the mouth of the river.
 The discoveries were all taken to Denmark; some are on display at the National Museum in Copenhagen.

-After an abortive attempt in 1688–89, in 1717 the Hudson's Bay Company built the first permanent settlement, Churchill River Post, a log fort a few kilometres upstream from the mouth of the Churchill River.
+After an abortive attempt in 1688–89, in 1717, the Hudson's Bay Company built the first permanent settlement, Churchill River Post, a log fort a few kilometres upstream from the mouth of the Churchill River.
 The trading post and river were named after John Churchill, 1st Duke of Marlborough, who was governor of the Hudson's Bay Company in the late 17th century.
 The fort, Prince of Wales Fort, was rebuilt at the mouth of the river.
-The fort was built mostly to capitalize on the North American fur trade, out of the reach of York Factory.
+The fort was primarily built to capitalize on the North American fur trade, out of the reach of York Factory.
 It dealt mainly with the Chipewyan living north of the boreal forest.
 Much of the fur came from as far away as Lake Athabasca and the Rocky Mountains.
 A defensive battery, Cape Merry Battery, was built on the opposite side of the fort to provide protection.

-As part of the Anglo-French dispute for North America, in 1731–1741 the original fort was replaced with Prince of Wales Fort, a large stone fort on the western peninsula at the mouth of the river.
+As part of the Anglo-French dispute for North America, in 1731–1741, the original fort was replaced with Prince of Wales Fort, a large stone fort on the western peninsula at the mouth of the river.
 In 1782, the French Hudson Bay expedition, led by La Pérouse, captured it.
-Since the British, under Samuel Hearne, were greatly outnumbered and in any event were not soldiers, they surrendered without firing a shot.
+Since the British, under Samuel Hearne, were greatly outnumbered and, in any event, were not soldiers, they surrendered without firing a shot.
 The leaders agreed Hearne would be released and given safe passage to England, along with 31 British civilians, in the sloop Severn, on condition he immediately publish his story A Journey to the Northern Ocean.
-In return, the British promised the same number of French prisoners would be released and a British navigator familiar with the waters safely conduct the French from Hudson's Bay at a time of year when the French risked becoming trapped in winter ice.
+In return, the British promised the same number of French prisoners would be released, and a British seaman familiar with the waters safely navigated the French away from the Hudson's Bay coastline at a time of year when the French risked becoming trapped in winter ice.
 The French made an unsuccessful attempt to demolish the fort.
 The worst effect was on the local indigenous peoples, who had become dependent on trade goods from the fort, and many of them starved.
-Extensive reconstruction and stabilization of the fort's remains have taken place since the 1950s.
+Extensive reconstruction and stabilization of the fort's remains have occurred since the 1950s.